gastonelhordoy/grunt-rpm/README.md

 })
 ```

 In the last snippet 3 users and 1 group were configured for showing the different flavors of customization in terms of file ownership.
-The configuration was made with no particular deployment schema in mind.
+The configuration was made with no particular deployment schema in mind. **NOTE** The dest: must end in a '\' if the target is a directory AND the target doesn't exist.
+If the target doesn't exist and you intend a file, then the trailing '\' can be omitted.
 Most of the configuration is still picked from the `package.json` file except for the `license` field which is explicitly set to `'MIT'`.

 ## Contributing